 Once the speed test has run, you will notice a value for “Ping” in the results.
 Ping is used to measure the response time of your internet connection.
 Download speeds represent the rate at which you can download a file over the internet.
 The higher the download speed, the faster you will download that whopping 4K version of Star Wars: The Last Jedi.
 Ping measures the response time between you clicking download, the server recognising your action and the action appearing on the computer in front of you (e.g. “Downloading”).
 Because of the speed of the internet these days, ping speed is typically measure in milliseconds.

 To test the response time, the ping sends a packet of data to a specific IP address, waits for a signal to return and measures the milliseconds in-between.

 It’s near imperceptible in most cases so why should it matter?
 Well, it might not matter for you but for certain types of uses, like online gaming, a few milliseconds can make all the difference.

 If you’ve ever heard (or complained about) lag; that’s due to high ping on the connection.
 If you’re experiencing high ping, consider using a wired internet connection by running an ethernet cable to your computer rather than a WiFi connection.

 If that doesn’t help, there’s a long list of troubleshooting methods that can potentially improve the speed on your connection.
 If that doesn’t improve your download speed and ping, it might be time to consider switching providers.

 How to test latency speed

 What’s a good ping/latency result?

 In most cases, anything under 100ms is ideal.
-The sweet spot is below 50ms but most NBN connections in Australia average around 15.33ms according to the ACCC’s broadband testing program so ping’s not much of an issue Down Under.
+The sweet spot is below 50ms but most NBN connections in Australia average around 16.85ms according to May 2020’s ACCC’s broadband testing program so ping’s not much of an issue Down Under.